Polymorphic light dermatosis

 • Rasch 1900

-Sun allergy, light eczema, polymorphic light eruption, PMLE, Prurigo aestivalis, summer prurigo, lupus erythematosus-like light dermatosis, eczema solare
+Sun allergy, photoreactive eczema, polymorphic light eruption (PMLE) prurigo aestivalis, summer prurigo, lupus erythematosus-like light dermatosis, eczema solare

-Most frequent light dermatosis, which is characterized by its severe itching.
-The appearance is monomorphic within the type of PLD (see below: papules, vesicles, plaques, cocardial lesions, etc.).
+The most common light dermatosis, which is characterised by its intense itching.
+The appearance is monomorphic within the type of PLD (see below: papules, vesicles, plaques, cocard-like lesions, etc.).

-• Prevalence (depending on data situation) up to 20%.
+• Prevalence (depending on data) up to 20%

 • Independent of age

-• More common among Caucasians, but also possible among Africans.
+• More common in Caucasians, but also possible in Africans

-• Triggered by sunlight, exact etiology is not known.
+• Triggered by sunlight, more precise aetiology is not known.

-• Probably a genetic disposition plays a role.
+• A genetic disposition probably plays a role.

-• Proinflammatory cytokines are induced by UVA (sometimes also UVB) radiation.
+• There is an induction of proinflammatory cytokines by UVA (sometimes also UVB) radiation.

-• A cell-mediated immunological reaction of the delayed type occurs through previously unknown photo-induced antigens.
+• A delayed-type cell-mediated immunological response occurs due to previously unknown photo-induced antigens.

 • Disruption of UV-induced immunosuppression.

-Only in sun-exposed areas, individual predilection sites are described.
+• Only on sun-exposed areas, individual predilection sites are described.

-The skin symptoms are polymorphic and can often be divided into different types.
+• The skin manifestations are polymorphic and can often be classified into different types.

 • Papular type